Saturday, 16 February 2019

 C. vesicaria (10Jun18 Royston)

-May have more petals than capillaris but basic structure the same with a few outer bracts curving out.
+May have more petals than capillaris but basic structure the same with a few outer bracts curving out to form the cup and saucer which occurs in some but not all Crepis species.

 Red banding on outer petals.
 Cobwebby ( arachnoid ) white hairs present plus the black stout hairs and some longer white hairs with glandular tips.